reeperbahnause/csv-importer/README.md

-# firefly-iii-csv-importer
+# Firefly III CSV Importer

 Tool to import CSV into Firefly III.
+This is very much a **BETA** version.